Profiles - Special Education

 What practices support professionals in identifying and teaching students who have skill deficits versus those with performance deficits?
 Tiffany Jones explores these questions with students in her instructional methods courses at PSU.

 How do we create schools that effectively support all learners in general education environments?

-When identifying students for service how can we differentiate a physical, mental or emotional special need from the challenge of learning the English language?
+Ms. Coupland knows how to differentiate a student's physical, mental or emotional special need from the challenge of learning the English language.

 Ask Professor Randall De Pry

 How do we support children and youth with challenging behavior in school and community settings?

 Meet the first graduate of the Native American Urban Teacher Program

 What would it be like to grow up Native American in our preK-12 school system?
 No one would know this better than Terri Reed, the first graduate of the American Indian Urban Teacher Program (AIUTP).

 How can you learn to differentiate between ELL students who are struggling because of second language acquisition issues or disorders?

 Autism affects one child in 68.
 Where can teachers learn about effective educational practices for children with autism?